Help Your Distracted Baby Stay Focused at Feedings

 - Let her hold onto something, such as a lovey or blankie, your finger, a baby-safe necklace (e.g., a silicone teething necklace or one that can’t be ripped off or choked on), or anything safe and less painful for you than a handful of your hair!

 - Save the games for after mealtime.
-Making faces and talking or singing songs to your little one is fun and great for her development; however, during nursing/feeding sessions, try to stay calm and quiet.
+Making faces and talking or singing songs to your little one is fun and great for their development; however, during nursing/feeding sessions, try to stay calm and quiet.

 Some babies nurse or feed more when they are teething, some less.
-If you suspect your nursing or bottle-feeding sessions are being cut short because of teething, try giving your baby something cold to chew on before feeding to numb his gums (such as a refrigerated teething ring).
+If you suspect your nursing or bottle-feeding sessions are being cut short because of teething, try giving your baby something cold to chew on before feeding to numb their gums (such as a refrigerated teething ring).

 Your feeding sessions could also start getting shorter simply because your baby is getting older.
 As babies get older, they naturally drop nursing and bottle-feeding sessions as they eat more solid foods.
-If your baby is simply a pro at nursing, he could also just be getting the milk out faster.
+If your baby is simply a pro at nursing, they could also just be getting the milk out faster.